 Allowing an ‘ageist’ culture, be it reverse or otherwise, can be counter-productive to meritocracy.
 And the truth is, when we choose to focus on age rather than merits, we are missing the forest for the trees.
 If productivity is the end game, we should really be embracing diversity and investing in talent that delivers results, regardless of age.

 Patrick Fiat, General Manager of Royal Plaza on Scotts, is a firm believer in the re-training and re-employment of mature employees as he believes that “they represent a rich source of untapped manpower”.
-The hotel proudly adopts the re-training philosophy to ensure their employees remain employable beyond their retirement age.
+The hotel proudly adopts the re-training philosophy to ensure its employees remain employable beyond their retirement age.

 Besides re-training and re-employment, companies with a multi-generation workforce can implement programmes and develop ideas that embrace diversity and keep ageism out of the office.
 Here are a few.